nonodename/read_rdf/README.md

 ---

-This extension, ReadRdf, allow you to ... <extension_goal>.
+This extension, ReadRdf, allow you to read RDF files directly into DuckDB.
+For now we support the NTriples [format](https://en.wikipedia.org/wiki/N-Triples) but technicaly possible to support turtle, XML serializations etc. Just more code..
+Parsing of NTriples is via finite state machine (e.g. no dependencies for that).

+Five columns are returned for RDF.
+Subject, predicate, object, language_tag (if present), datatype (if present).

 ## Building